Admission to the Program

 Include the following:

-In addition, your paper should reflect your personality, feelings, aspirations and enthusiasm toward your intended major.
+In addition, your video should reflect your personality, feelings, aspirations and enthusiasm toward your intended major.

 Once your admissions portfolio is complete you will have a website link from Canvas.
 To complete your application, you must complete the form below and include your personal website link.